redstreet/fava_investor/fava_investor/modules/tlh/README.md

 ---

-`substantially_similars_meta_label`
+`substantially_identical_meta_label`

-Default: `substantially_similars`
+Default: `substantially_identical`

-Specify the metadata _label_ used in your config to list substantially similar funds for each fund in its commodity declaration.
+Specify the metadata _label_ used in your config to list substantially identical funds for each fund in its commodity declaration.
 Eg:

 ```
 2000-01-01 commodity VOO
-   subst_similars: VFINX,VFIAX,FXAIX
+   substantially_identical_funds: VFINX,VFIAX,FXAIX

 ```
 and